anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

 Introduction
 ------------

-This chapter describes in detail the Reference Architecture (RA2) for Kubernetes-based cloud infrastructure in terms of the functional capabilities and how they relate to the Reference Model (RM) requirements, i.e., how the infrastructure profiles are determined, documented and delivered.
+This section describes in detail the Reference Architecture (RA2) for Kubernetes-based cloud infrastructure in terms of the functional capabilities and how they relate to the Reference Model (RM) requirements, that is, how the infrastructure profiles are determined, documented, and delivered.

-The specifications defined in this chapter will be detailed with unique identifiers, which will follow the pattern: ``ra2.<section>.<index>``, e.g., ``ra2.ch.001`` for the first requirement in the Kubernetes Node section.
+The specifications defined in this section will be detailed with unique identifiers, which will follow the pattern: ``ra2.<section>.<index>``, for example, ``ra2.ch.001`` for the first requirement in the Kubernetes Node section.
 These specifications will then be used as requirements input for the Reference Implementation based on RA2 specifications (RI2) and any vendor or community implementations.